Land0fChocolate/NewEmeraldRomHack/README.md

 - Labels for ability description and IV/EV stats in Pokemon summary screen.
 - Pokedex to support regional variants
 - Pokedex to have other data as well.
-Moves, evolution, abilities?
+Moves, base stats, evolution requirements, abilities?
 - Improve various art assets, mostly trainer pics.
+- The berry trees of the type resist berries should have their own colours.
 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
-- An event for Winona.
+- An event for Winona, like with the other gym leaders.
+I just haven't thought of a suitable one for her.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
+- In-game resource that teaches the player braile.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
+- Better Game Corner games.
+Instead of crappy gambling, have fun minigames instead.
+Will be a ton of work though.
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.

 # Credits